Citation, DOI, disclosures and article data

 The current status of MRI in ulcerative colitis is that of a promising, non-invasive technique for imaging extent of more severe disease.

-The most striking abnormalities in ulcerative colitis are wall thickening and increased enhancement.
+The most striking abnormalities in ulcerative colitis are colonic wall thickening and increased enhancement.

 The median wall thickness in ulcerative colitis ranges from 4.7 to 9.8 mm.
 In general, the more severe the inflammation, the thicker the colonic wall.
 A colonic wall thickness <3 mm is usually considered as normal, 3-4 mm as a "gray zone," and >4 mm as pathological.

 Use of diffusion-weighted imaging in the assessment of ulcerative colitis has been encouraging.
-One study, which compared the MRI with endoscopy, found that a b value of 800 s/mm2 was most accurate (cf. 400, 600 or 1000 s/mm2), with a sensitivity of 93% and specificity of 79%, at diagnosing active colitis 9.
+One study, which compared the MRI with endoscopy, found that a b value of 800 s/mm2 was most accurate (cf. 400, 600 or 1000 s/mm2) at diagnosing active colitis, with a sensitivity of 93% and specificity of 79% 9.

-Enhancement of the mucosa with an absent or decreased enhancement of the submucosa produces a low SI stripe - the so-called submucosal stripe.
+Enhancement of the mucosa with absent or decreased enhancement of the submucosa produces a low signal intensity stripe - the so-called submucosal stripe.

-Other features are the loss of haustral markings, backwash ileitis, mild enhancement, and no wall thickening, and there is increased SI of the pericolonic fat noted.
+Other features are the loss of haustral markings, backwash ileitis, mild enhancement with no wall thickening, and increased signal intensity of the pericolonic fat.

 Treatment and prognosis

 Total colectomy is curative of both the intestinal symptoms and the potential risk of colorectal carcinoma.
-Medical therapy is able to control colonic disease in some cases but does not remove the need for regular screening for malignancy.
+Medical therapy such as corticosteroids 18 is able to control colonic disease in some cases but does not remove the need for regular screening for malignancy.

 Due to close surveillance patients with ulcerative colitis have a normal or even slightly improved survival compared to normal population 3.
 This is clearly not the case if the disease is not diagnosed or treatment not available.